airbytehq/airbyte/docs/snowflake-native-apps/linkedin-ads.md

 ## Configure a connection
 Once this is all set up, you can now configure a connection.
 To do so, use the Streamlit app by going in the `Apps` section and selecting `AIRBYTE_LINKEDIN_ADS`.
 You will have to accept the Anaconda terms in order to use Streamlit.
-Once you have access to the app, select `New Connection` and fill the fields as such:
+Once you have access to the app, select `New Connection` and fill the following fields:

-* Secret: `<database>.<your_schema>.integration_linkedin_ads_oauth`
-* External Access Integration: `integration_linkedin_ads`
+---

+`Secret`

+The name of the secret prefixed by which database and schema.
+Based on the previous steps: `<database>.<your_schema>.integration_linkedin_ads_oauth`.

+---

+`External Access Integration`

+Name of the Snowflake integration where the secret and network rules are configured.
+Based on the previous steps: `integration_linkedin_ads`.

+---

+`start_date`

-* start_date: UTC date in the format 2020-09-17.
+UTC date in the format 2020-09-17.
 Any data before this date will not be replicated.

+---

+`account_ids`

-* account_ids: Leave empty, if you want to pull the data from all associated accounts.
+Leave empty, if you want to pull the data from all associated accounts.
 To specify individual account IDs to pull data from, separate them by a space.
 See the [LinkedIn Ads docs](https://www.linkedin.com/help/linkedin/answer/a424270/find-linkedin-ads-account-details) for more info.

+---

+`Output Database`

-* Output Database: The database where the records will be saved.
+The database where the records will be saved.
 Snowflake's database naming restriction applies here.

+---

+`Output Schema`

-* Output Schema: The table where the schema will be saved.
+The table where the schema will be saved.
 Snowflake's table naming restriction applies here.

+---

+`Connection name`

-* Connection name: How the connection will be referred in the Streamlit app
+How the connection will be referred in the Streamlit app.

+---

+`Replication Frequency`

-* Replication Frequency: How often records are fetched
+How often records are fetched.

+---

 ## Run a sync
 Once a connection is configured, go in `Connections List` and click on `Sync Now` for the connection you want to sync.
 Once the sync is complete, you should be able to validate that the records have been stored in `<your_database>.<your_schema>`